Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 The coherence constant is 0.06 per metre.
 At that value, sway phase decorrelates over roughly 16 metres.

-The bend uses `sin(t) * 0.75 + sin(t * 2.17 + 1.3) * 0.25`.
+The bend uses $\\sin(t) \\cdot 0.75 + \\sin(t \\cdot 2.17 + 1.3) \\cdot 0.25$.
 The 2.17 is deliberately not an integer.
 An exact harmonic makes the motion strictly periodic.
 The eye picks a one-second loop out of a field instantly.
 Lateral sway is 35% of downwind.
 A stem that only moves in the wind plane reads as a hinge, not a plant.
 Amplitude scales with height squared, the first mode shape of a cantilever beam.

 ### Band 2, branch flutter